auxilincom/deploy-drone/README.md

 ## Installing Drone CI

-This repository aims to help for the beginners to get started with Drone.
-Install it within minutes to start building real stuff.
+This repository aims to help beginners to get started with Drone.
+Install it within minutes and start moving towards continuous integration.
 If you want to get full picture about using Drone CI in production and setting up continuous integration process for your product start from our [blog post](http://)

 Below we describe in details how to:

 1. Install Drone CI on development environment
 2. Install production ready Drone CI behind nginx proxy with optional SSL

-If you plan to use Drone CI for your product feel free to copy this repository to your project and change as needed.
+*If you plan to use Drone CI for your product feel free to copy this repository to your project and change as needed.*

-Please, note that we use version 0.5 of drone, which is not finally released yet, so there can be some breaking changes.
+Please, note that we use version 0.5 of Drone, which is not finally released yet, so there can be some breaking changes eventually.
-The good news is that we've been using this version in production for two months already and haven't had any issues yet.
+The good news is that we've been using this version in production for two months already and haven't had any issues.

 ### Setting up Github OAuth application